bartosz-bok/heart-disease-detector/README.md

 # heart-disease-detector
-A program that calculates the probability of heart disease based on user responses to lifestyle questions
+A program that calculates the probability of heart disease based on user responses to lifestyle questions.